Test-Time Training on Video Streams: Introduction

 \section{Introduction}

 Most models in machine learning today are fixed during deployment.
 As a consequence, a trained model must prepare to be robust to all possible futures.
-This can be hard because being ready for all futures limits the model’s capacity to be good at any particular one.
-But only one future actually happens at each moment.
-The basic idea of test-time training is to continue training on the future once it arrives in the form of a test instance \cite{ttt-mae, sun2020test}.
+This can be hard because being ready for all futures limits the model’s capacity to be good at any particular one, even though only one future actually happens.
+The basic idea of Test-Time Training~(TTT) is to continue training on the future once it arrives in the form of a test instance \citep{sun2020test}.
 Since each test instance is observed without a ground truth label, training is performed with self-supervision.

-This paper investigates test-time training (TTT) on video streams, where each ``future'', or test instance $x_t$, is a frame.
+This paper investigates TTT on video streams, where each ``future'', or test instance $x_t$, is a frame, and each video is treated as an independent unit.
 Naturally, $x_t$ and $x_{t+1}$ are visually similar.
-We are most interested in the intuition discussed above: Is training on the future once it actually happens better than training on all possible futures?
-More concretely, this question in the streaming setting asks about the role of \emph{locality}: For making a prediction on $x_t$, is it better to perform test-time training \emph{offline} on all of $x_1,\dots,x_T$ (the video ends at time $T$), or \emph{online} on only $x_t$ (and maybe a few previous frames)?
+We focus on the intuition discussed above: Is training on the future once it actually happens better than training on all possible futures?
+More concretely, this question in the streaming setting asks about the role of \emph{locality}: For making a prediction on a particular frame $x_t$, is it better to perform test-time training \emph{offline} on all of $x_1,\dots,x_T$ (the video ends at time $T$), or \emph{online} on only $x_t$ (and maybe a few previous frames)?

 Our empirical evidence supports locality.
 The best performance is achieved through online TTT: For each $x_t$, only train on itself, and a small window of less than two seconds of frames immediately before $t$.
-We call this window of frames sliding with $t$ the \emph{explicit memory}.
-The optimal explicit memory needs to be short term -- in the language of continual learning, some amount of forgetting is actually beneficial.
-This contrasts with findings in the conventional setting of continual learning \cite{li2017learning, lopez2017gradient, kirkpatrick2017overcoming}, but is consistent with recent studies in neuroscience \cite{gravitz2019importance}.
+We call this sliding window of frames the \emph{explicit memory}.
+The optimal explicit memory needs to be short term -- in plain language, some amount of \textbf{forgetting is actually beneficial}.
+This high-level finding challenges those from prior work in TTT~\citep{wang2020tent, volpi2022road} and continual learning \citep{li2017learning, lopez2017gradient, kirkpatrick2017overcoming}, but is consistent with recent work in neuroscience \citep{gravitz2019importance}.